Skip to main content

 Realtime Voice Agents

 Realtime Voice is separate from Speech to Text and Text to Speech.
 It creates a live session with OpenAI Realtime, streams microphone audio, receives spoken replies, and logs completed turns.
 Realtime Voice is currently available for OpenAI.
+To enable realtime voice:

 1. Configure OpenAI in AI Providers.